EricDinging/Propius/README.md

 │
-├── evaluation/                 # Framework for evaluating scheduling policies │   ├── analyze/                #   - Analysis functions for time and accuracy logs │   ├── executor/               #   - Distributor of FL training and testing tasks to multiple GPU processes │   ├── single_executor/        #   - Simple version of FL training and testing worker using one GPU process │   ├── client/                 #   - Dispatcher of simulated clients
+├── evaluation/                 # Framework for evaluating scheduling policies │   ├── analyze/                #   - Analysis functions for time and accuracy logs │   ├── executor/               #   - Executor for FL training and testing tasks using multiple GPU processes │   ├── single_executor/        #   - Light-weight executor for FL training and testing worker using one GPU process │   ├── client/                 #   - Dispatcher of simulated clients
 │   ├── job/                    #   - Dispatcher of simulated jobs
 │   └── evaluation_config.yml   #   - Configuration for evaluation
 │
+├── fedscale/                   # FedScale FL training backends for evaluation and examples │
 ├── tests/                      # Test suites
 │